Poisedboy/social-network/README.md

 # social-network
 Project was written on Reactjs.
-And temporarily not working, has no connection to server.
+Temporarily not working, has no connection to server.